Melbourne operating context

 The work can extend from advisory into build, integration, testing, deployment, change support, and ongoing refinement.

 Yes.
-ExIQ works nationally and supports Melbourne organisations with AI consulting, implementation planning, governance, automation design, and delivery support.
+ExIQ is headquartered in Adelaide and works nationally, supporting Melbourne organisations with AI consulting, implementation planning, governance, automation design, and delivery support.

 Good starting points often involve repeatable information work, document handling, reporting, service triage, call handling, internal knowledge access, or workflow coordination.